 U.S. Governor Issues Executive Order Establishing AI Standards

 The policy standards outlined in the order necessitate that state agencies secure approval for AI projects, include disclaimers on AI outputs, mitigate third-party risks, and uphold the protection of personal data.
-Simultaneously, information technology standards are set to govern the technical protocols, requirements, and procurement processes for AI systems, ensuring a robust and standardized approach.
+Simultaneously, the order sets information technology standards to govern technical protocols, requirements, and procurement processes for AI systems, ensuring a robust and standardized approach.

 Acknowledging the role of education in navigating AI integration, the order includes guidelines that afford flexibility for schools and colleges to incorporate AI while emphasizing responsible use training.
 To facilitate ongoing oversight and recommendations, the order establishes an AI Task Force, which will play a crucial role in implementing the prescribed standards and guidelines.